tinkerbell/tinkerbell.org/content/docs/concepts/templates.md

 A Template is a collection of tasks that are executed sequentially.
 Each Task is a collection of actions that are executed sequentially on a specific worker.
 Actions are the individual unit of work, such as streaming an image to a disk, writing a file, or partitioning a disk.

-Templates are specified as a Kubernetes custom resource definitions ([CRD]).
+Templates are specified as a Kubernetes custom resource definition ([CRD]).

 ```yaml
 apiVersion: tinkerbell.org/v1alpha1